Data analysis

 Statistics and statistical modelling are about finding meaning in the patterns that can be observed in the data.

-Statistics for Linguists: An introduction using R by Bodo Winter is ideal both for absolute beginners and experienced researchers.
+Statistics for Linguists: An introduction using R by Bodo Winter (Winter 2020) is ideal both for absolute beginners and experienced researchers.
 It is packed with everything you need to successfully and effectively conduct statistical analyses.

-Statistical (Re)thinking by Richard McElreath is an excellent introduction for absolute beginners, by Richard McElreath, which covers a wide variety of linear models.
+Statistical (Re)thinking by Richard McElreath (McElreath 2020) is an excellent introduction for absolute beginners, by Richard McElreath, which covers a wide variety of linear models.
 It focusses on Bayesian inference and how this framework can help us directly answer research questions, assess evidence for different hypothesis, and quantify uncertainty.
 If you are familiar with the tidyverse, the code from the Statistical (Re)thinking book has been translated into tidyverse by Solomon Kurz, and it can be accessed here: Statistical rethinking with brms, ggplot2, and the tidyverse.

-The Art of Statistics: Learning from data by David Spiegelhalter uses real-world examples to explain principles of data visualisation and analysis.
+The Art of Statistics: Learning from data by David Spiegelhalter (Spiegelhalter 2020) uses real-world examples to explain principles of data visualisation and analysis.
 It touches upon a wide range of topics and disciplines, from communicating proportions, to probability and Bayesian inference, making it a great complement to the other books and resources mentioned here.
 If you just wish to dip your toes in statistics without committing (yet) to learning how to do statistics, this book is for you.

-Linear models and linear mixed effects models in R with linguistic applications by Bodo Winter is a short and intense tutorial on linear models.
+Linear models and linear mixed effects models in R with linguistic applications by Bodo Winter is a short and intense tutorial on linear models (Winter 2013).
 The first part introduces you to Gaussian linear models and the second part to Gaussian linear models that include random effects (variably called mixed, hierarchical, nested models).
 Note that Gaussian linear models are not appropriate for the data of most linguistic research and you will have to learn and use other types of linear models.

-2.2.1 Linear models
+2.2.1 Regression models

 One model to rule them all, one model to fit them,